csorianot/godmc_wiki/Methylation-normalisation.md

 pc <- 10
 ```

-### Perform quantile normalisation
+### Perform functional normalisation

-And now perform quantile normalization.
+And now perform functional normalization.
 Bad CpGs due to poor detection scores which we identified in the `qc.summary` are also removed.

 ```r
 norm.objects <- meffil.normalize.quantiles(qc.objects, number.pcs=pc)